dbsxfz/RMW/UAE generator/README.md

 # Code for Generating UAEs as the Trigger Set

-This repository contains the implementation code for generating Universal Adversarial Examples (UAEs):
+This folder contains the implementation for generating Universal Adversarial Examples (UAEs):

 - The implementation leverages a diffusion backbone model, adapted from [this repository](https://github.com/FutureXiang/Diffusion).